 Have the necessary environmental regulations been passed for Colter?

-The drilling of Colter is an offshore activity and is therefore liable to regulations imposed on it by the Oil and Gas Authority.
-The regulatory environment is very different from that required for an onshore well.
+The drilling of Colter is an offshore activity and is therefore subject to regulations imposed on it by the Oil and Gas Authority.
+The regulatory process is very different from that required for an onshore well.

 Will Reabold participate in any additional projects in the near future?

 We continue to believe that this is a fantastic time to deploy capital into upstream oil & gas projects, as costs remain low and opportunities abundant.
-We are constantly assessing a number of projects and remain in a strong position to execute on further transactions following our fundraise in October last year.
+We are constantly assessing a number of projects and remain in a strong position to execute on further transactions.